Audit Regulations and Guidance

-These new regulations primarily take account of the new registration arrangements with the FRC for firms that audit PIE entities.
-The period for dispensations and the criteria required to determine control for audit firm ownership tests is also clarified.
+The December 2022 update primarily took account of the registration arrangements with the FRC for firms that audit PIE entities.
+The period for dispensations and the criteria required to determine control for audit firm ownership tests were also clarified.

 Irish Audit Regulations